Brian Cuthbertson: Academic career

 After retiring from the Canadian Army in 1970, Cuthbertson attended the University of London in England, where he earned his PhD in war studies and began accumulating a collection of antique maps and prints of the Atlantic provinces.
 In 1973, Cuthbertson moved to Halifax, Nova Scotia, where worked as the head of the Public Records Division of the Public Archives of Nova Scotia from 1974 to 1984.
 Following his employment at the Public Archives, he was the head of the heritage unit at the Nova Scotia Department of Tourism and Culture from 1984 until 1995, when he retired.

 Cuthbertson began publishing books during his time at the Public Archives.
 In 1978, he released Canadian Military Independence in the Age of the Superpowers, which analyzes the decision-making and policies of the Canadian Armed Forces.
 His next book was a biography of Richard John Uniacke, The Old Attorney General, originally written as his Master of Arts thesis and published as a book in 1980.
 He was the winner of the Evelyn Richardson Award at the Atlantic Book Awards in 1984 for his book The Loyalist Governor: Biography of Sir John Wentworth.

 After retiring in 1995, Cuthbertson worked as a freelance historical researcher, writing various publications and reports for the Halifax Regional Municipality (HRM), the Halifax Water Commission, the Historic Sites and Monuments Board of Canada, Starr Manufacturing Limited, and the Halifax Memorial Tower.
 He completed other projects such as a survey of lighthouses in HRM and research on commemorative stamps for Canada Post.
 Cuthbertson was the founding editor of the Journal of the Royal Nova Scotia Historical Society, and also served as editor for the Nova Scotia Historical Review.

 Later life and death

 Cuthbertson continued writing before developing Alzheimer's disease in his early 80s.
-His final book was Stubborn Resistance: New Brunswick Maliseet and Mi'kmaq, published in 2016.
-He died on 15 July 2023, at the age of 87.
+His final book was Stubborn Resistance: New Brunswick Maliseet and Mi'kmaq, published in 2016, and nominated for the Atlantic Book Award for Scholarly Writing the same year.
+Cuthbertson died on 15 July 2023, at the age of 87.